Share what you've learned with your peers. Click to start your proposal today!

 Short Course Presenter Reimbursement: Short course lead presenters will be reimbursed for materials used during their session based on the estimated cost indicated on the short course proposal form.
 Lead presenters will be required to submit original receipts and an itemized list of materials used.
 A reimbursement form and instructions will be included in the presenter registration packet.

-Proposal Reviews and Scoring Rubric: All proposals will be reviewed by two members of the 2018 Conference Committee.
+Proposal Reviews and Scoring Rubric: All proposals will be reviewed by two members of the 2019 Conference Committee.
 The name of the proposal submitter is not visible to the reviewer.
-The scoring rubric is available here.
+Proposals are reviewed using a rubric.